archivesspace/archivesspace/plugins/README.md

 Note that the order that the plug-ins are listed in the `:plugins` configuration option determines the order in which they are loaded by the application.

+** Plugin structure

 The directory structure within a plug-in is similar to the structure of the core application.
 The following shows the supported plug-in structure.
 Files contained in these directories can be used to override or extend the behavior of the core application.

     backend
-      controllers .... backend endpoints
+      controllers ......... backend endpoints
-      model .......... database mapping models
+      model ............... database mapping models
-      plugin_init.rb . if present, loaded when the backend first starts frontend
+      plugin_init.rb ...... if present, loaded when the backend first starts frontend
-      assets ......... static assets (such as images, javascript) in the staff interface controllers .... controllers for the staff interface locales ........ locale translations for the staff interface views .......... templates for the staff interface plugin_init.rb . if present, loaded when the staff interface first starts public
+      assets .............. static assets (such as images, javascript) in the staff interface controllers ......... controllers for the staff interface locales ............. locale translations for the staff interface views ............... templates for the staff interface plugin_init.rb ...... if present, loaded when the staff interface first starts public
-      assets ......... static assets (such as images, javascript) in the public interface controllers .... controllers for the public interface locales ........ locale translations for the public interface views .......... templates for the public interface plugin_init.rb . if present, loaded when the public interface first starts migrations ....... database migrations
+      assets .............. static assets (such as images, javascript) in the public interface controllers ......... controllers for the public interface locales ............. locale translations for the public interface views ............... templates for the public interface plugin_init.rb ...... if present, loaded when the public interface first starts migrations ............ database migrations
-    schemas ..........
+    schemas ...............
 JSONModel schema definitions
+    search_definitions.rb .
+Advanced search fields

+** Overriding locales

 It is not necessary for a plug-in to have all of these directories.
 For example, to override some part of a locale file for the staff interface, you can just add the following structure